samueldsingh/data-engineering/interview_questions/15-oops.md

 print(person.get_age())   # Output: 32
 ```

+Encapsulation hides the internal details and state of an object from the outside, providing a controlled and consistent way to interact with the object's behavior.

 **3. Inheritance:**

 Inheritance allows a new class (the derived or child class) to inherit properties and methods from an existing class (the base or parent class).